algorithm-archivists/algorithm-archive/chapters/algorithms/gaussian_elimination/gaussian_elimination.md

 1. All non-zero rows are above rows of all zeros
 2. The leading coefficient or _pivot_ (the first non-zero element in every row when reading from left to right) is right of the pivot of the row above it.

-All the following examples are in the Row Echelon Form:
+All the following examples are in the row echelon form:

 $$
 \left[